Listing a Property in the National Register of Historic Places

 - Once approved by the Review Board, the nomination will be sent to Washington D.C. for approval by the Keeper of the National Register at the National Park Service.
 If the owner/majority of owners object to listing, the nomination will be forwarded to the Keeper for an official determination of eligibility, but not listed.

 - After final approval, the property will be officially listed and the owner will receive a confirmation letter from the SHPO.
+Nominations and select photos for listed properties will be made available online via the South Carolina Historic Properties Record (SCHPR).

 *Draft nominations received by the SHPO at least 90 days prior to the Review Board meeting date will be given priority consideration for inclusion on the upcoming agenda.
 However, submission of a nomination prior to this deadline does not guarantee inclusion on the agenda.